fleetdm/fleet/docs/Using-Fleet/Mobile-device-management.md

 ### End user experience

+Apple has a two-step process for macOS updates.
+First, the host downloads the macOS update in the background without interrupting the end user.
+Then, the host installs the update, which prevents the end user from using the host.

+Downloading the macOS update can be triggered programmatically, while installing the update always requires end user action.

-Fleet automatically downloads macOS updates for the end user so that they don't have to.
+Fleet downloads macOS updates programmatically on Intel Macs.
 This way, end users don't have to wait for the update to download before they can install it.

-> Fleet automatically downloads updates on Intel Macs.
-On Macs with Apple silicon (e.g. M1), end users may have to download the update before they install it.
-Apple doesn't support downloading the update for the end user on Macs with Apple silicon.
+> On Macs with Apple silicon (e.g. M1), downloading the macOS update may require end user action.
+Apple doesn't support downloading the update programmatically on Macs with Apple silicon.

+#### Known issue

 Sometimes the end user's Mac will say that macOS is up to date when it isn't.
-This known bug creates a frustrating experience for the end user.
+This known issue creates a frustrating experience for the end user.
 Ask the end user to follow the steps below to troubleshoot:

 1. From the Apple menu in the top left corner of your screen, select **System Settings** or **System Preferences**.